InstructMoLE: Instruction-Guided Mixture of Low-rank Experts for Multi-Conditional Image Generation

 We provide theoretical insights linking our design choices to established MoE principles.

-\begin{proposition}[Expert Diversity] The orthogonality loss $\mathcal{L}_{\text{ortho}}$ enforces a full-rank functional basis over the expert outputs, satisfying the expert diversification requirement established in~\citep{li2025theory}. \end{proposition}
+\begin{proposition}[Expert Diversity] The orthogonality loss $\mathcal{L}_{\text{ortho}}$ encourages the expert outputs to form a linearly independent functional set within their span, satisfying the expert diversification requirement discussed above. \end{proposition}

 \begin{proof} By minimizing $\mathcal{L}_{\text{ortho}}$, the expert output vectors $\{\mathbf{v}_i\}_{i=1}^N$ are encouraged toward mutual orthogonality.
-When these vectors are mutually orthogonal, they form a full-rank functional basis in $\mathbb{R}^{B \times L \times D_{\text{out}}}$, ensuring each expert occupies a distinct functional role and reducing the risk of representational collapse. \end{proof}
+When these vectors are mutually orthogonal and nonzero, they form an orthogonal basis for their own $N$-dimensional span, ensuring each expert occupies a distinct functional role and reducing the risk of representational collapse. \end{proof}

-\begin{proposition}[Spatial Consistency] IGR ensures structural spatial consistency: for any two tokens $x_i, x_j$ in the same instance, $R(x_i) = R(x_j)$, where $R(\cdot)$ denotes the routing decision. \end{proposition}
+\begin{proposition}[Within-layer Spatial Consistency] At any fixed layer, IGR ensures structural spatial consistency: for any two tokens $x_i, x_j$ in the same instance, $R_l(x_i) = R_l(x_j)$, where $R_l(\cdot)$ denotes the routing decision at layer $l$. \end{proposition}